 G.P.E is given as,

 U = m × g × h = 10 Kg 9.8 m/s2 × 25 m = 2450 J.

 Example 2.
-If the mass of the earth is 5.98 ×1024 Kg and the mass of the sun is 1.99 × 1030 Kg and earth is 160 million Kms away from the sun.
-Calculate the GPE of the earth.
+If the mass of the earth is 5.98 ×1024 kg and the mass of the sun is 1.99 × 1030 kg, and the earth is 160 million km away from the sun, calculate the GPE of the earth.